nexmo-community/CS-churn/post.md

 # Print the prediction accuracy
 print (metrics.accuracy_score(y_test, prediction_test))
 ````
 using `metrics.accuracy_score` we can print out our accuracy, 0.8135352579271179 which is ~89%.
-This is means that when our model is given data to make a prediction, its result is correct about 89% percent of the time.
+This means that when our model is given data to make a prediction, its result is correct about 89% percent of the time.
 Note, this accuracy is just one of many metrics when [evaluating a model](https://scikit-learn.org/stable/modules/model_evaluation.html).

 Once we have our model, we'll need to save it in order to be used in our contact center app.
 To save we use the [`joblib` function dump()](https://joblib.readthedocs.io/en/latest/generated/joblib.dump.html) to save our model.
 We will also need to save the names of the columns that we used for training.
 This will be used when we build our server to make predictions.